mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   13-change_group: This script changes the group owner of the file hello to school.

   100-change_owner_and_group: This script changes the owner and the group of all the files and directories in the current working directory.

+  101-symbolic_link_permissions: This script changes the owner and the group owner of "_hello" to vincent and staff respectively.